cstkennedy/review-examples/Review-01/README.md

-# Review Session 1

-The focus of the Review Session was on the following topics:
+The focus of the Review was on the following topics:

   1. Variables
   2. Input